exonum/exonum-doc/src/get-started/create-service.md

 to ones that Iron supports – `Fn(&mut Request) -> IronResult<Response>`.
 This can be accomplished by [currying][curry-fn], that is, cloning `CryptocurrencyApi` and moving it into each closure.
-For this to work, observe that cloning a `Blockchain` does not create a new blockchain from scratch, but rather produces a reference to the same blockchain instance.
+For this to work, note that cloning a `Blockchain` does not create a new blockchain from scratch, but rather produces a reference to the same blockchain instance.
 (That is, `Blockchain` is essentially a smart pointer type similar to [`Arc`][arc]